AstoundReddy/Weekday-searchjobs/README.md

 ## Features

 - Job listings fetched from an external API.
-- Advanced job filtering based on role, experience, location, and salary.
+- Job filtering based on role, experience, location, and salary.
 - Infinite scrolling for job listings.
 - Responsive design for desktop and mobile users.